 The Hate U Give Movie

-The book has now been made into a movie!
+The book has now been made into a movie and we’ve included The Hate U Give movie lesson plans!

-(I love when you can read a book, then watch the movie, and compare and contrast for an additional facet of learning!)
+I really love when you can read a book, then watch the movie, and compare and contrast for an additional learning activities.

 The Hate U Give Movie Trailer